SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ### Editing a Dashboard

-The various aspects of an dashboard can be edited as described in this section.
+The various aspects of a dashboard can be edited as described in this section.

 You can edit the dashboard properties by clicking on the cogwheel icon and select "Edit dashboard".
 This will present a similar dialog to the one when you created the dashboard.
 You can change the dashboard name, icon, position and permissions.